cgswords/cgswords.github.io/_posts/2015-04-15-gradual-compilation.md

 2. Can we reformulate these properties to work over gradually-typed terms?
 3. Which of these additional properties are meaningful and worthwhile?

-I'm not currently certain of the answers, but I certainly think that this warrants further exploration.
+I don't have those answers right now, but I certainly think that this warrants further exploration.